Regulatory, Pricing and Reimbursement Overview: Argentina

 15. What are the professional and legal responsibilities of those who dispense drugs and devices?
 What role do they play in providing patient care, information, and safety?

 Duly licensed professional pharmacists are the only responsible and trained persons for the duly dispense of medicines to the general public (Law on Generic Drugs).
-Pharmacy practice is only authorized to pharmacists with a valid degree (issued by a National/Private university entitled by the National Government), and duly licensed by the corresponding sanitary authority (Law No. 17,565 and local laws on pharmacy).
+Pharmacy practice is only authorized to pharmacists with a valid degree (issued by a National/Private university entitled by the National Government), and duly licensed by the corresponding sanitary authority (Law No. 17,565, as amended, and local laws on pharmacy).
 It is mandatory for pharmacists to substitute the medicine prescribed by the physician for another medicine with a lower price (but same active ingredients, concentration, etc.) if the consumer/patient requests it.
 Pharmacists have similar obligations and prohibitions to those of the physicians, including jointly liability in the event of failing to supervise their auxiliary personnel activities.

-It is mandatory for pharmacists to prepare or dispense prescriptions, and supervise the fulfilment of the instructions delivered to their auxiliary personnel in order to observe the compliance of their acts are under the limits of his/her instructions.
+It is mandatory for pharmacists to prepare or dispense prescriptions and supervise the fulfilment of the instructions delivered to their auxiliary personnel in order to observe the compliance of their acts are under the limits of his/her instructions.
 Pharmacists are jointly liable with their auxiliary personnel in the event of damage to third people due to insufficient and/or inadequate supervision of the activities performed by the auxiliary personnel.